Criminal inadmissibility and Spousal Sponsorship

 Overcoming criminal inadmissibility for Canada involves understanding the options available, such as deemed rehabilitation, individual rehabilitation, and obtaining a Temporary Resident Permit.

 Temporary Resident Permit and its benefits for Criminal Inadmissibility

 However, keep in mind that the TRP cannot be used to gain entry into Canada to begin the permanent residency process.
-It is necessary to apply for rehabilitation in order to permanently overcome criminal inadmissibility.
-The TRP can assist you in visiting a loved one until the criminal inadmissibility is lifted.
-The inadmissibility can be lifted by applying for rehabilitation or being deemed rehabilitated.
+It is necessary to apply for rehabilitation in order to permanently overcome Criminal Inadmissibility.
+The TRP can assist you in visiting a loved one until the Criminal Inadmissibility is lifted.
+The Criminal Inadmissibility can be lifted by applying for rehabilitation or being deemed rehabilitated.
 To be eligible for rehabilitation, at least five years must have passed since the completion of the criminal sentence.